Rwenzori Mountains National Park Uganda

 Rwenzori Mountain is an underrated gem that is largely undiscovered by many.
 The scenery on the mountain has been called some of the most beautiful on the planet!
 Mountain Rwenzori is covered in different types of vegetation and climate which will leave you spell bound as you scale its heights.
 It will not be unlike climbing into heaven.
 On the foothills of the mountain is farmland with crops such as coffee which is a very important cash crop in the country.
 From there you will behold beautiful land terrain and plant life of sub montane vegetation in the Afro-montane zone covered by luxurious tropical evergreen forest with a high richness in color and species.
 When you finally reach the top, you will behold the majestic snowcapped peaks that will leave you breathless and teary eyed.

 Uganda as a nation is teeming with a richness in bird life and the ranges are no different.
-The Rwenzori Park is home to 217 bird species and 17 of them can only be found in Rwenzori which justifies UNESCO labelling it an Important Birding Area.
-At about 1800 meters, the variety will leave you captivated including the Rwenzori Turaco, Barred Long-tailed Cuckoo, Long-eared Owl, Handsome Francolin, Cinnamon-chested Bee-eater, Archers’ Robin-chat, White-starred Robin, Rwenzori Batis, Montane Sooty Boubou, Lagden’s Bush Shrike, Slender-billed Starling, Blue-headed Sunbird, Golden-winged Sunbird, Strange Weaver, Barbets, Greenbuls, Apalises, IIladopsis, Flycatchers and Crimsonwings.
+The Rwenzori Park is a dwelling to 217 species of birds and 17 of them can only be found in Rwenzori which justifies UNESCO labeling it a key Birding Area.
+At about 1800 meters, the variety will leave you captivated including the Handsome Francolin, Rwenzori Turaco, Long-eared Owl, Barred Long-tailed Cuckoo, Cinnamon-chested Bee-eater, Strange Weaver, Archers’ Robin-chat, Rwenzori Batis, White-starred Robin, Montane Sooty Boubou, Slender-billed Starling, Lagden’s Bush Shrike, Blue-headed Sunbird, Barbets, Golden-winged Sunbird, Greenbuls, IIladopsis, Apalises, Crimson wings and Flycatchers.